Admission

 Opportunities for Assistantships

-The School of Education has a limited number of assistantships administered by the dean on the recommendations of faculty and the associate deans.
+The School of Education has a limited number of assistantships administered by the Dean on the recommendations of faculty and the Associate Deans.
 Some assistantships involve the supervision of student teachers; others involve helping professors in their teaching or research.
 Taxable stipends in amounts set by the university are paid for all assistantships.
 Appointments are usually made in terms of one-fourth time (10 hours a week) or one-half time (20 hours a week).

 Master of Arts in Education